httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 1. Let output be an empty string.
 2. For each member mem of input_list:
+   1. If mem is an array, let value be the result of applying Serialising an Inner List ({{ser-innerlist}}) to mem.
-   1. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
+   2. Otherwise, let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
-   2. Append value to output.
+   3. Append value to output.
-   3. If more members remain in input_list:
+   4. If more members remain in input_list:
       1. Append a COMMA to output.
       2. Append a single WS to output.
 3. Return output.

-### Serializing a List of Lists {#ser-listlist}

-Given a list of lists of items as input_list:
+#### Serialising an Inner List {#ser-innerlist}

+Given an array inner_list:

 1. Let output be an empty string.
-2. For each member inner_list of input_list:
-   1. If inner_list is not a list, fail serialisation.
+2. If inner_list is not a list, fail serialisation.
-   2. If inner_list is empty, fail serialisation.
-   3. For each inner_mem of inner_list:
+3. For each member mem of inner_list:
-      1. Let value be the result of applying Serializing an Item ({{ser-item}}) to inner_mem.
+  1. Let value be the result of applying Serializing an Item ({{ser-item}}) to mem.
   2. Append value to output.
-      3. If more members remain in inner_list:
-         1. Append a ";" to output.
+  3. Append a ";" to output.
-         2. Append a single WS to output.
-   4. If more members remain in input_list:
-      1. Append a COMMA to output.
-      2. Append a single WS to output.
+  4. Append a single WS to output.
-3. Return output.
+4. Return output.

 ### Serializing a Parameterized List {#ser-param-list}